OpenArkStudio/ARK/README.md

 # ARK

-> ARK is a lightweight, agility, elastic, distributed plugin framework written by C++，make it easier and faster to create your own game server, can be used to develop MMO RPG, Action RPG, Round play, chess games.
+> ARK is a lightweight, agility, elastic, distributed plugin framework written by C++，make it easier and faster to create your own application service.
 Inspired by UnrealEngine and Ogre.

 ## Features